wiltonkirk/2016-robot-code/README.md

 To test, run `python robot.py sim`.

-To deploy, run `python robot.py deploy`, when connected to the same network as the RoboRIO.
+To deploy, run `python robot.py deploy --nc`, when connected to the same network as the RoboRIO.